Atlas of Normal Radiographic Anatomy and Anatomic Variants in the Dog and Cat - Elsevier eBook on VitalSource, 2nd Edition

 7. The Abdomen

-Donald E. Thrall, DVM, PhD, DACVR, Professor, Department of Molecular Biomedical Sciences, North Carolina State University, College of Veterinary Medicine, Raleigh, NC and Ian D. Robertson, BVSc, DACVR, Clinical Associate Professor, Department of Molecular Biomedical Sciences, College of Veterinary Medicine, North Carolina State University
+Donald E. Thrall, DVM, PhD, DACVR, Clinical Professor Department of Molecular Biomedical Sciences College of Veterinary Medicine North Carolina State University Raleigh, NC 27695 Radiologist/Consultant VDIC – IDEXX Telemedicine Consultants IDEXX Laboratories, Inc. Clackmas, OR and Ian D. Robertson, BVSc, DACVR, Clinical Associate Professor, Department of Molecular Biomedical Sciences, College of Veterinary Medicine, North Carolina State University